 If you know me in real life, you know that I have a passion for charitable causes.
-This new series, titled “Be the Change” after one of my favorite quotes (“Be the change you wish to see in the world.” – Gandhi) will highlight recent events or charities that have caught my eye.
+I want to start highlighting recent events or charities that have caught my eye.
 As always, please feel free to leave feedback in the comments – I hope you enjoy this new series!

 Even though I’m pretty busy, I’m involved with a couple of rescue organizations.
 Here’s how you can be involved, too, if you’re an animal lover but can’t get a pet or physically be at the shelter: